michael760odhiambo/Portfolio-project/README.md

 ## The technology used
         *HTML
         *css
-#Project setup
+# Project setup
-  *git it from github
+  *clone it from github
   *open it in html file
 # links for active sites in github
         *www.Travel/Agencies.com